creativecommons/cc-signals/README.md

 ### What signal is applied

 The Declaring Party selects among the available CC signals.
 Once selected, that signal reflects the Declaring Party’s preferences regarding machine reuse.
-This means that the Declaring Party says that the selected category of machine reuse is allowed under the terms of the particular signal elements.
+This means that the Declaring Party says that the selected category of machine reuse is granted under the terms of the particular signal elements.

 Similar to the CC licenses, CC signals will be both machine- and human-readable.
 The human-readable explanation of what happens when a signal is applied will be called a **declaration**.
 The string of code used to apply a CC signal to a dataset will be called a **content usage expression**.